KTH/kth-node-session/README.md

 const app = express()

 const options = {
-  // set to true to enable session storage in RedisStore
+  // Set to true to enable session storage in RedisStore.
-  // default is to use MemoryStore
+  // Default is to use MemoryStore.
   useRedis: false,

-  // this is used as redis prefix and session cookie name
+  // This is used as redis prefix and session cookie name.
-  // must be set here or as individual settings for redis (prefix) and session (name)
+  // Must be set here or as individual settings for redis (prefix) and session (name).
   key: 'node-app.sid',

   // https://www.npmjs.com/package/connect-redis